2015 Annual Science Report

 Evolution of Protoplanetary Disks and Preparations for Future Observations of Habitable Worlds

 The evolution of protoplanetary disks tells the story of the birth of planets and the formation of habitable environments.
 Microscopic interstellar materials are built up into larger and larger bodies, eventually forming planetesimals that are the building blocks of terrestrial planets and their atmospheres.
-With the advent of ALMA, we are poised to break open the study of young exoplanetesimals, probing their organic content with detailed observations comparable to those obtained for Solar System bodies.
+With the advent of ALMA and continuing use of the Hubble Space Telescope, we are poised to break open the study of young exo-planetesimals, probing their organic content with detailed observations comparable to those obtained for Solar System bodies.
 Furthermore, studies of planetesimal debris around nearby mature stars are paving the way for future NASA missions to directly observe potentially habitable exoplanets.

-Debris disks are relatively gas-poor circumstellar disks around young main sequence stars (~ 10 – 100s of million years old).
-The younger debris disks are likely in the late stages of terrestrial planet formation, while the older ones correspond to the “clearing out” phase of planetary system evolution, where most leftover planetesimals are removed from the system by collisions and ejection.
+Debris disks are relatively gas-poor disks of rocky material centered around young main sequence stars (~ 10 – 100s of million years old).
+The younger debris disks are likely in the late stages of terrestrial planet formation, while the older ones correspond to the “clearing” phase of planetary system evolution, where most leftover planetesimals are removed from the system by collisions and ejection.
 Some older debris disks with anomalously high dust abundances may currently be experiencing a dramatic rearrangement of their planetary systems, like the one that occurred during the Solar System’s Late Heavy Bombardment Period and explained by the so-called “Nice Model.”

-While it has long been known that these disks are composed of the destruction products of young extrasolar planetesimals, detailed studies of their composition have been hard to come by.
+While it has long been known that these disks are composed of the destruction products of young extrasolar planetesimals, detailed studies of their composition have been difficult to achieve.
 However, such studies would provide radical new information on the bulk organic content of young planetesimals formed in environments both similar to and different from the solar nebula, illuminating unobserved processes that occurred in the early Solar System and providing context for Solar System planetesimal compositions.

-A. Roberge is Co-I on an approved ALMA Cycle 1 project (PI: M. Hughes, Wesleyan University) to map 49 Cet’s CO content and PI of an approved ALMA Cycle 2 project to map the neutral carbon content.
-The Cycle 1 data are in hand; preliminary analysis shows an intriguing asymmetry in the CO map that might be the sign of a gas clump.
-Together, these ALMA data will illuminate the relationship between the molecular and atomic gas in this important debris disk.
+Aki Roberge is Co-I on an ALMA Cycle 1 project (PI: M. Hughes, Wesleyan University) to map 49 Ceti’s dust and CO content.
+The data are in hand; analysis shows that mm-sized dust grains extend over a large range of radii, with an increase in surface density at the inner edge of the CO gas disk (Lieman-Sifry et al., in preparation).
+Roberge is also PI of an approved ALMA Cycle 3 project to map the neutral carbon content of the 49 Ceti disk; these data have not yet been taken.
+Together, these ALMA datasets will illuminate the relationship between the molecular and atomic gas in this important debris disk.

 RELATED OBJECTIVES:Objective 1.1